The information below will help you understand the process of a handling a prohibited action (formerly known as a discriminatory action) complaint.

 Similarly, if you have also brought a Human Rights complaint to the British Columbia Human Rights Tribunal on the same matter, your prohibited action complaint will be suspended pending the outcome of the Human Rights Tribunal hearing.

-3. Our Compliance section reviews the complaint
+3. Our prohibited action complaint team reviews the complaint

 At this point, we will provide your employer with full details of your complaint and any subsequent material collected during the prevention officer’s inquiries.

-If a mediated settlement can’t be reached or if you or your employer decide not to mediate, one of our Compliance lawyers will, after weighing all of the evidence provided by both parties, prepare a written decision as to whether a prohibited action occurred.
+If a mediated settlement can’t be reached or if you or your employer decide not to mediate, one of our lawyers will, after weighing all of the evidence provided by both parties, prepare a written decision as to whether a prohibited action occurred.

 As part of this adjudication process, your employer will be invited to file a formal response to your complaint and you will have the opportunity to submit a written reply to your employer’s submission.